TheDataScienceLabs/DSLab_Calculus/book/intro.md

 To turn in the labs on Brightspace, you will have to export the file as a PDF.
 To do this, navigate to *File*, *Save and Export Notebook as*, and then click on *PDF*.
 This will be further explained in Laboratory 0.

-If you have any questions or are experiencing any difficulties during these labs, please ask your TA for assistance.
+If you have any questions or are experiencing any difficulties during these labs, please ask the instructor for assistance.

 ## Acknowledgements

 The development of this course was supported by Purdue’s College of Engineering and Purdue's Department of Mathematics.
-We thank Prof. Alina Alexeenko, Prof. Eric Nauman , Prof.  Kristina Bross, Prof. Milind Kulkarni, and Prof. Uli Walther for their invaluable input and support.
+We thank Prof. Alina Alexeenko, Prof. Eric Nauman , Prof.  Kristina Bross, Prof. Milind Kulkarni, Prof. Uli Walther and Dr. Natasha Duncan for their invaluable input and support.
 Thank you to Julia Long for help with proofreading and formatting.